codeskills-dev/responsive-email/README.md

 <!-- import { DualColumn, SingleColumn, TripleColumn } from "responsive-react-email"; -->

+### `SingleColumn` component <a id="single-column"></a>

-- `SingleColumn` <a id="single-column"></a>: a react-email component that preserves your content layout as a single column on all screen sizes in the email client.
+a react-email component that preserves your content layout as a single column on all screen sizes in the email client.

 **Example**